sajera/s-router/README.md

 var router = mapper('id-of-this-router', {/* options */});
 // create instance of endpoint to handling /some/api/test/anyString[/] or /some/api/test[/] var endpoint = router.endpoint('test-id-of-endpoint', '/some/api/{?:test}');
-// ccreate instance of endpoint to handling /some/api/test2/anyString[/] var endpoint2 = router.endpoint('test-id-of-endpoint2', '/some/api/{:test2}');
+// create instance of endpoint to handling /some/api/test2/anyString[/] var endpoint2 = router.endpoint('test-id-of-endpoint2', '/some/api/{:test2}');

 // easy delegate to another file